-42) Why is the management team such an important element of a business model?
+36) Why is the management team such an important element of a business model?

 Answer: A strong management team gives a model instant credibility to outside investors, immediate market-specific knowledge, and experience in implementing business plans.
 A strong management team may not be able to salvage a weak business model, but the team should be able to change the model and redefine the business as it becomes necessary.
-Difficulty: Moderate

-AACSB: Application of knowledge; Written and oral communication
+AACSB: Application of knowledge; Written and oral communication LO: 2.1: Identify the key components of e-commerce business models.

-43) Who are the e-commerce enablers and why are they important?
+37) Who are the e-commerce enablers and why are they important?

 Answer: No discussion of e-commerce business models would be complete without mention of a group of companies whose business model is focused on providing the infrastructure necessary for e-commerce companies to exist, grow, and prosper.
-E-commerce enablers provide the hardware, operating system software, networks and communications technology, applications software, Web design, consulting services, and other tools required for e-commerce.
-While these firms may not be conducting e-commerce per se (although in many instances, e-commerce in its traditional sense is in fact one of their sales channels), as a group they have perhaps profited the most from the development of e-commerce.
+E-commerce enablers provide the hardware, operating system software, networks and communications technology, applications software, web design, consulting services, and other tools required for e-commerce.
+While these firms may not be conducting e-commerce per se (although in many instances, e-commerce in its traditional sense is, in fact, one of their sales channels), as a group they have perhaps profited the most from the development of e-commerce.

-AACSB: Application of knowledge; Written and oral communication
+AACSB: Application of knowledge; Written and oral communication LO: 2.1: Identify the key components of e-commerce business models.

-44) Define elevator pitch and describe its key elements.
+38) Define elevator pitch and describe its key elements.

-Answer: An elevator pitch is a short two-to-three minute presentation aimed at convincing investors to invest.
+Answer: An elevator pitch is a short two-to-three-minute presentation aimed at convincing investors to invest.
 The key elements of an elevator pitch are an introduction, in which you state your name and position, your company's name and a tagline in which you compare what your company does to a well-known company; background, in which you state the origin of your idea, and the problem you are trying to solve, the industry size/market opportunity, in which you provide brief facts about the size of the market; revenue model/numbers/growth metrics, in which you provide insight into your company's revenue model and results thus far, how fast it is growing, and early adopters, if there are any; funding, in which you state the amount of funds you are seeking and what it will help you achieve; and finally exit strategy, in which you explain how your investors will achieve a return on their investment.

-45) Define organizational development and describe its importance in relation to the implementation of a business plan and strategy.
+39) Define organizational development and describe its importance in relation to the implementation of a business plan and strategy.